KWB-R/pubs/content/en/publication/rn-1180/index.md

 publication_types: ["0"]
 abstract: ""
 featured: false
-publication: "*New Developments in IT & Water.*"
+publication: " *In:* New Developments in IT & Water..
+Amsterdam, Netherlands.
+4-6 November 2012"
 projects: ["mia-cso"]
 ---